olajide1234/git_issues_search/README.md

 #### TO-DO:
+1 - Fix dropdown support issues for IE 10 and IE 11.
-1 - Github API does not return count of pages available, therefore, next pagination button is always active, even at the end of available results
+2 - Github API does not return count of pages available, therefore, next pagination button is always active, even at the end of available results

 ##### The Challenge